 What to do

-Parents Weekend is a wonderful weekend where you truly get the opportunity to see your student in their new role/home/independence.
+Parents Weekend is a wonderful weekend where you truly get the opportunity to see your students in their new role/home/independence.
 It feels great to have them march you around campus and introduce you to new friends with confidence.
 UCF has many planned activities that you can sign up to participate in.
-Check them out here: Parent’s Weekend.
 I do have to tell you though that I don’t know anyone that actually participates in these activities.
-Some go to the football game (the Knights are playing the Pittsburgh Panthers on Saturday) and many attend a pre-game or tailgate of some sort.
-The SAK Comedy Show always sounds fun, but then again this year’s play, Sweat, sounds good too (Note: Sweat is being performed multiple times throughout the weekend).
-Maybe be we will go to one this year.
+Some go to the football game and many attend a pre-game or tailgate of some sort.
+Maybe we will go to one this year.
 You can register for the Family Weekend Package for $20, plus $1.30 in sales tax.
-It includes all a great many of the activites and a t-shirt.
-However, the tailgate is already sold out.
+It includes a great many of the activities and a t-shirt.
+The tailgate usually sells out quickly.
 (I am sure your student will find another one to attend.)
-Registration closes on September 12, 2019.

 If your student is in a sorority or fraternity there will undoubtedly be activities planned with their respective houses.
 Sororities usually have a tailgate planned before the game as well as an activity or two to enjoy with your daughter and other families.
 Fraternities also have a tailgate planned, but if it’s good food you’re looking for, you probably should eat first.
 Frats are not known for their delicious fare.
 If your son is a pledge, it may not be worth the trip, however, because he will undoubtedly be working – setting up and cleaning up a good part of the weekend.

 But Wait, Parents, There’s More